-If you’re an active pet parent of an outdoorsy-dog, chances are you’re thinking about hitting the trails soon enough to put in some miles together this spring and summer.
-Curious about what to do before heading out for longer adventures?
-Here’s how to prepare your dog for their first backpacking trip, especially after lounging around the house for months.
+If you’re anything like us here at RMD, chances are you’re thinking about hitting the trails to put in some miles with your adventure pup this spring and summer to experience the beauty and wonder that nature offers in the warmer months.
+Curious about how to prepare for longer adventures?
+Here’s some ideas about how to ready your dog for their first backpacking trip!

 Grab Your Gear

 Just like you, your dog needs the right gear for the adventure ahead and luckily, RMD has you covered!
 We build gear that is meant for the mountains, for the outdoors and for the harsh conditions of rain, snow, heat and cold.
 Our backpacking essentials include: